StatMixedML/XGBoostLSS/README.md

 ## Software Implementations
 In its current implementation, **XGBoostLSS** is available in *R* only, but extensions to *Julia* and *Python* are in progress.

-## References
+## Reference Paper
-März, Alexander (2019). *"XGBoostLSS - An extension of XGBoost to probabilistic forecasting"*. pp. 1–26. *Under Review*.
+März, Alexander (2019).
+[XGBoostLSS - An extension of XGBoost to probabilistic forecasting](https://arxiv.org/abs/1907.03178) pp. 1–26. *Under Review*.

-You may find a summary of the paper [here](https://arxiv.org/abs/1907.03178).